Elanna Allen: First book

 In spring 2011, Allen released her first children's book, Itsy Mitsy Runs Away, through Simon & Schuster.
 The book, about a little girl who announces her intention to run away rather than go to bed, received highly favorable advance reviews from the trade.

 Personal life

-Elanna Allen lives in America with her husband and two sons.
+Allen lives in the United States with her husband, two sons, and a cat named Buster.